vatanasova/fend-project-memory-game-master/README.md

 The game randomly shuffles the cards.
 A user wins once all cards have successfully been matched.

 **Congratulations Popup**
 When a user wins the game, a modal appears to congratulate the player and ask if they want to play again.
-It also tells the user how much time it took to win the game, and what the star rating was.
+It also tells the user how much time it took to win the game, what the star rating was and how many moves were made.

 **Restart Button**
 A restart button allows the player to reset the game board, the timer, and the star rating.